designstem/projects/rgblamp/step1_research.md

 <center><div>

-### Did you knew?
+### Did you know?

-Flying west is less tiring than flying east
+Flying west is less tiring than flying east. **Why is that?
+Try to find it out!**

-This airplane shows blueish light<br>to keep you more awake in order to abate your jetlag
+This airplane shows blueish light<br>to keep you more awake in order to abate your jetlag. **Why does blue light keep you awake and yellow light makes you sleepy?
+Find out!**

 </div></center>